MTAA-RR:

 The other is at ArtFagCity.
 My comment is still waiting moderation (Paddy please fix these long waits… makes it hard to have a discussion) but here it is:

-Tom Moody wrote: “Art about the art world inherently blows”
+Tom Moody wrote: “Art about the art world inherently blows”permanent link to this post

 I can never understand why some folks think certain subjects are inherently bad.
 It’s obvious to me that no subject is inherently bad — even the art world.